 Do Tieks Ever Go on Sale?

-It’s rare but it does happen and often times you can find a discount code.
-When I originally wrote this post I offered a 20% off code for the holidays so keep looking!
+When I originally wrote this post I offered a 20% off code for the holidays so never say never!